-Initially a part of the former Université Paris Diderot and now a member of Université de Paris’ Faculty of Humanities and Social Sciences, the Department of East Asian Languages and Civilizations has inherited a longstanding tradition of East Asian studies in France.
+Initially a part of the former Université Paris Diderot and now a member of Université Paris Cité’ Faculty of Humanities and Social Sciences, the Department of East Asian Languages and Civilizations has inherited a longstanding tradition of East Asian studies in France.

 Bâtiment Les Grands Moulins

 Aile C – 4eme étage – 5, rue Thomas Mann – 75013 Paris

 (Bibliothèque François Mitterrand – Metro : Line 14 – RER C)

 For 50 years, the Department has strived to uphold this tradition and has renewed its ideals in order to respond to developments in the regions studied and changes in research areas and methodologies.
 Students who wish to study these societies and cultures are to embrace three principles.
 The first is active involvement in social sciences and the humanities.
 The second is long-term engagement, which is the only way to gain a broad perspective and understand contemporary issues.
 The third is thorough mastery of languages, not only as tools for communication but also tools for reflection.

 These three principles contribute both to the development of our research and our programs, and today are the foundation of our Department’s identity.
 Students of our department will obtain the practical tools and perspective necessary to enter the labor market in a variety of fields and positions that actively interact with East Asian countries.

 The Department comprises four sections, namely Chinese Studies, Korean Studies, Japanese Studies and Vietnamese Studies.
 Each section provides comprehensive training in Foreign and Regional Languages, Literature and Civilizations (LLCER) at the undergraduate (Bac+3), graduate (2 years, Bac+5) and post-graduate levels (3 years, Bac+8).